Auxier Asset Management Grows Stock Holdings in AbbVie Inc (NYSE:ABBV)

 Auxier Asset Management grew its holdings in AbbVie Inc (NYSE:ABBV) by 25.2% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 35,542 shares of the company’s stock after purchasing an additional 7,152 shares during the quarter.
 Auxier Asset Management’s holdings in AbbVie were worth $3,490,000 as of its most recent SEC filing.

+Several equities analysts have recently weighed in on ABBV shares.
+UBS Group raised their price target on shares of AbbVie from $96.00 to $109.00 in a research note on Wednesday, June 17th.
+TheStreet raised shares of AbbVie from a “c+” rating to a “b-” rating in a research note on Friday, June 12th.
+Argus raised shares of AbbVie from a “hold” rating to a “buy” rating and raised their price target for the stock from $91.40 to $115.00 in a research note on Tuesday, June 2nd.
+Royal Bank of Canada increased their price objective on AbbVie from $125.00 to $127.00 and gave the company an “outperform” rating in a report on Monday, August 3rd.
+Finally, Mizuho increased their price objective on AbbVie from $110.00 to $111.00 and gave the company a “buy” rating in a report on Monday, August 3rd.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and thirteen have given a buy rating to the company.
+AbbVie currently has a consensus rating of “Buy” and a consensus price target of $108.33.

+AbbVie (NYSE:ABBV) last issued its quarterly earnings results on Friday, July 31st.
+The company reported $2.34 EPS for the quarter, beating analysts’ consensus estimates of $2.20 by $0.14.
+The firm had revenue of $10.43 billion for the quarter, compared to analysts’ expectations of $10.14 billion.
+AbbVie had a negative return on equity of 628.57% and a net margin of 19.20%.
+The business’s revenue for the quarter was up 26.3% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $2.26 EPS.
+Equities research analysts forecast that AbbVie Inc will post 10.46 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, November 16th.
-Stockholders of record on Thursday, October 15th will be given a $1.18 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, November 16th.
+Stockholders of record on Thursday, October 15th will be given a dividend of $1.18 per share.
+The ex-dividend date of this dividend is Wednesday, October 14th.
 This represents a $4.72 annualized dividend and a dividend yield of 5.22%.
-The ex-dividend date is Wednesday, October 14th.
-AbbVie’s dividend payout ratio (DPR) is currently 52.80%.
+AbbVie’s dividend payout ratio (DPR) is presently 52.80%.

-A number of equities research analysts recently weighed in on ABBV shares.
-TheStreet raised shares of AbbVie from a “c+” rating to a “b-” rating in a research report on Friday, June 12th.
-ValuEngine lowered shares of AbbVie from a “sell” rating to a “strong sell” rating in a research report on Wednesday, May 27th.
-Mizuho upped their target price on shares of AbbVie from $110.00 to $111.00 and gave the stock a “buy” rating in a research report on Monday, August 3rd.
-Morgan Stanley increased their price target on shares of AbbVie from $95.00 to $108.00 and gave the company an “overweight” rating in a research report on Thursday, August 20th.
-Finally, Piper Sandler upped their price objective on shares of AbbVie from $97.00 to $110.00 in a research note on Wednesday, June 10th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and thirteen have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $108.33.

 AbbVie Profile